HigherGround189/azure-translate-app/README.md

 # Azure Translate App

-This is a simple web application that uses Azure's translation service to translate text.
+This is a simple web application that uses Marian and Azure's AI foundry.

 ## Prerequisites